-The above commands can be added to a batch file for example in the file exomiser-cli-13.1.0/examples/test-analysis-batch-commands.txt
+The above commands can be added to a batch file for example in the file exomiser-cli-13.1.0/examples/test-analysis-batch-commands.txt is being run from or the full system path.
+It will run any combination of exomiser commands listed using -h or --help.

-''' #This is an example analysis batch file to be run using the --analysis-batch command # #Each line should specify the path of a single analysis file, either relative to the odirectory the exomiser #is being run from or the full system path.
-It will run any combination of exomiser ocommands listed using -h or --help. # Original format exomiser analysis containing all the sample and analysis information --analysis test-analysis-exome.yml New preset exome analysis using a v1 phenopacket to submit the phenotype of information and adding/overriding the VCF input --preset exome --sample pfeiffer-phenopacket.yml --vcf Pfeiffer.vcf.gz Using the default analysis (exome) with a v1 phenopacket containing the phenotype of information and adding/overriding the VCF input '''
+''' #This is an example analysis batch file to be run using the --analysis-batch command

+#Each line should specify the path of a single analysis file, either relative to the directory the exomiser

+# Original format exomiser analysis containing all the sample and analysis information --analysis test-analysis-exome.yml

+New preset exome analysis using a v1 phenopacket to submit the phenotype information and adding/overriding the VCF input --preset exome --sample pfeiffer-phenopacket.yml --vcf Pfeiffer.vcf.gz

-''' --sample pfeiffer-phenopacket.yml --vcf Pfeiffer.vcf.gz Using a user-defined analysis with a v1 phenopacket containing the phenotype information and adding/overriding the VCF input --analysis preset-exome-analysis.yml --sample pfeiffer-phenopacket.yml --vcf Pfeiffer. ivvcf.gz Using a user-defined analysis with a v1 phenopacket containing the phenotype information and adding/overriding the VCF input --analysis preset-exome-analysis.yml --sample pfeiffer-phenopacket.yml --vcf Pfeiffer. ivvcf.gz --output output-options.yml '''
+Using the default analysis (exome) with a v1 phenopacket containing the phenotype information and adding/overriding the VCF input '''

+''' --sample pfeiffer-phenopacket.yml --vcf Pfeiffer.vcf.gz

+Using a user-defined analysis with a v1 phenopacket containing the phenotype

+--information and adding/overriding the VCF input

+--analysis preset-exome-analysis.yml --sample pfeiffer-phenopacket.yml --vcf Pfeiffer.

+--vcf.gz

+Using a user-defined analysis with a v1 phenopacket containing the phenotype

+--information and adding/overriding the VCF input

+--analysis preset-exome-analysis.yml --sample pfeiffer-phenopacket.yml --vcf Pfeiffer.

+--vcf.gz --output output-options.yml '''